ArtHitParade

 Of Dutch origin, Hendrick Liberti was a singer and composer.
 His portrait was probably commissioned to van Dyck on the occasion of his appointment as organist of the Cathedral of Antwerp in 1628.
 It is not dated, but its dimensions, 114 x 88 cm, are similar to those of the portrait of the English musician Nicholas Lanier who was in Antwerp in 1628.
 The two oil paintings belonged a few years later to the fabulous royal collection of Charles I where they were probably hanging side by side.

-On July 13 in London, Christie's sells the autograph manuscript of a work of instrumental music by Johann Sebastian Bach, designated by the reference 998 in the Bach-Werke-Verzeichnis (BWV).
-It is estimated £ 1.5M, lot 129.
+On July 13, 2016, Christie's sold at lot 129 for £ 2.5M from a lower estimate of 1.5M the autograph manuscript of a work of instrumental music by Johann Sebastian Bach, designated by the reference 998 in the Bach-Werke-Verzeichnis (BWV).
+Please watch the video shared by the auction house.

 This document is a masterpiece of spontaneity that brings us into the creative process of the most gifted musician.
 It was probably written in improvisation on the two sides of a reused sheet music.
 The sheet was later separated into two parts, presumably to facilitate its use.